-Why is the University still examining the Calendar question?
+Why has the University been examining the Academic Calendar?

-The Academic Calendar shapes our pedagogy and learning experiences for students.
+The Academic Calendar plays a role in shaping our learning experiences for students.
 We are examining the calendar to ensure that the timing of quarters and breaks most effectively enhances student learning, decreases stress, and facilitates job and fellowship recruitment.
 We want to ensure that the calendar serves the changing demographics of our student body, including, for example, both domestic and international students who may find it difficult to travel home for holidays and other breaks.
-The Faculty Senate endorsed several changes to the calendar and the President and Provost have approved three changes (see below).The Academic Calendar Advisory Group is advising the Provost and the University Registrar as the Registrar implements these changes.
-The Group is also continuing to examine possible changes to the Fall Quarter and will advise the Provost on additional potential calendar changes.
+The Faculty Senate endorsed several changes to the calendar and the President and Provost have approved three changes (see below).The Academic Calendar Advisory Group met throughout 2018-2019 in order to advise the Provost and the University Registrar as the Registrar implements these changes.

 Are we considering switching from the quarter system to semesters?

 We are not considering switching from the quarter system at this time, nor are we still considering the 10-5-5-10 proposal suggested by the Undergraduate Academic Experience Task Force.
 After much discussion with the Northwestern community, we found that the foundational structure of the Northwestern quarter calendar continues to appeal to many faculty, students, and staff.
 Under the direction of President Schapiro and Provost Holloway, we are only considering changes within the quarter system at this time.